 Turkish/Dew Gram Beans (Moth or Matki)

-Turkish beans, also known as Moth dal, matki, or dew beans is a drought-resistant legume.
+Turkish beans, also known as Moth dal, matki, or dew beans, are drought-resistant legumes.
 These are also available split and de-skinned.
 They have a crunchy texture and sweet-nutty flavor.

 Moth bean is well recognized as a nutrient-dense food that is high in protein, fiber, and zinc and can aid in stress reduction, bowel control, and weight loss.
 They can also be sprouted and consumed.
-Moth Kachori, misal Pav, usal, moth curry, salads, and other Indian dishes are prepared with this dal.
+Moth dal is used in preparing various Indian dishes such as Moth Kachori, Misal Pav, Usal, Moth Curry, salads, and more.

 Recipes that use Moth Beans: